-The internet first came into people homes around the mid to late 90′s and it was a huge innovation as people could access information from their personal computers and the technology that was used was amazing!
-However 20 years on and we look back at some of those early websites fondly – not so fondly we want to see alot of them back though.
+The internet first came into people’s homes in the mid to late 90′s and it was a huge innovation as people could access information from their personal computers and the technology that was used was amazing!
+However, 20 years on and we look back at some of those early websites fondly – and in some cases, not so fondly.
+We do want to see a lot of them back though.

 Web design has come on a long way and the simple websites from the 90′s that were so awesome at the time now look very dated and simple, even a child could replicate them in word.
 Moving away from page maker and basic HTML websites in tables there were a lot of ‘snazzy’ features that stood out as web designer got better at their trade.